 Is organic food safer and more nutritious?
 Yes!
-There is evidence that shows potential health benefits of organic food are much higher when compared to conventionally grown crops.
-Organic foods are far richer in nutrients, such as Vitamin C, iron, magnesium, and phosphorus.
+There is evidence that shows the potential health benefits of organic food are much higher when compared to conventionally grown crops.
+Organic foods are far richer in nutrients, such as vitamin C, iron, magnesium, and phosphorus.

 To be safe, you should always make sure to wash your produce thoroughly under running water, even if it is organic.
 Washing helps remove dirt, bacteria, and trace amounts of chemicals from the surface of produce.
 One can also discard the outer leaves of vegetables to reduce contaminants, furthermore peeling your fruits and vegetables can also help to remove contaminants, but also has the potential to remove nutrients.

 Have you ever heard of the Dirty Dozen?
 Every year the Environmental Working Group (EWG) publishes a list of the “Dirty Dozen.”
 The “Dirty Dozen” is a list of fruits and vegetables that contain the highest levels of synthetic pesticides when grown conventionally.
-These fruits and vegetables would be the worst offenders for synthetic pesticides- so, if you can only buy some of your produce organically, make sure to follow the list!
+These fruits and vegetables would be the worst offenders for synthetic pesticides.
+If you can only buy some of your produce organically, make sure to follow the list!

 Here is the list:

 If you are concerned about pesticides, the EWG also publishes a list of the “Clean 15.”
 These are fruits and vegetables that typically have been found to have less residue.
 If you are trying to stick to a budget, these would be the ones to buy non-organic:

 Sweet Peas (frozen)